csae8092/mtr-tei-oxygen/tei.md

 #### Google it
 * https://www.google.com/search?q=tei+abbreviation
-* should lead you to a the [TEI-guidelines page of some tag/element](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-abbr.html)
+* should lead you to the [TEI-guidelines page of some tag/element](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-abbr.html)
 * Read the description!
 Does it fit your needs?
 * Look at the example!